Mjz86/String/README.md

 };
 ```

-Another possible solution that I think will be the best bet is a proxy string, basically this (haven't tried yet):
+Another possible solution  is a proxy string, basically this (haven't tried yet):

 ```c++
 // as a friend class to the string